-New Therapies.
-The most notable development in the treatment of endometrial cancer, as with many tumors, is our increasing understanding of tumor genomics, which seeks to identify mutations in genes in the tumor that might “drive” or cause the tumor to grow.
-Testing can be done on your tumor sample to look for these mutations and the results will help decide whether your treatment options include a type of treatment called targeted therapy , including through clinical trials.
+- New therapies.
+The most notable development in the treatment of endometrial cancer, as with many other types of cancer, is doctors’ increasing understanding of tumor genomics.
+This area of science seeks to identify mutations in genes in the tumor that might “drive” or cause the tumor to grow.
+Testing can be done on your tumor sample to look for these mutations, and the results will help decide whether your treatment options include a type of treatment called targeted therapy , including through clinical trials.

-One such example in endometrial cancer has already shown that mutations in a pathway called PI3K/AKT/MTOR are commonly found, and patients with recurrent disease may benefit from using a drug that targets this pathway called everolimus (Afinitor, RAD001).
+In endometrial cancer one example has already shown that mutations in a pathway called PI3K/AKT/MTOR are commonly found, and patients with recurrent uterine cancer may benefit from using a drug that targets this pathway called everolimus (Afinitor, RAD001).
 Other drugs that target this pathway are also available.

 Another type of targeted therapy recently shown to have activity for patients with endometrial cancer are called angiogenesis inhibitors, such as with the drug bevacizumab (Avastin) that targets blood vessel growth that feeds tumors as one mechanism of its action.

 Other research includes immunotherapy , which are treatments designed to boost the body's natural defenses to fight the cancer.
 There is much interest in a specific area of immunotherapy called “checkpoint inhibitors,” such as PD-1 or CTLA4 targeted agents.
-Examples are nivolumab or ipilimumab (Yervoy).
+Examples of immunotherapy agents are nivolumab or ipilimumab (Yervoy).
 These agents help the immune system activate and often cause tumors to shrink.
-Some of these agents work better in combination with other treatment types, and clinical trials about each agent and different combinations for uterine cancer, are ongoing.
+Some of these agents work better in combination with other treatment types.
+Clinical trials about each agent and different combinations for uterine cancer are ongoing.

-Patients are strongly encouraged to talk with the doctor about clinical trials to consider when treatment options are being made.
+Patients are strongly encouraged to talk with the doctor about clinical trials when considering all of their treatment options are being made.